otus-devops-2019-05/art-shutter_microservices/README.md

 Repository with home tasks for OTUS/express40 DevOps course

-# 20. 30.08 Monitoring-1
+# 20. 22.08 Monitoring-1

-Prometheus uses exporters to gather maetrics.
-You can use varios exporters depending on the type of task you are performing.
+Prometheus uses exporters to gather metrics.
+You can use various exporters depending on the type of task you are performing.
 Default exporter to gether metrics from a linux host is `node exporter`.

 # 19. 13.08 Gitlab CI